 White Ankle Booties

-I just LOVE this outfit from Kim of Love Cloth, the blazer and hoodie are perfection.
+I just LOVE this outfit from Kim of Love Cloth, the blazer and hoodie are perfection for fall layering.

 My favorite way to make my lululemon align pants work for every day (yes I do that) is to add a bootie with a tall shaft to cover my ankle.
+Think combat boot or Dr Martens to accomplish this.
 It makes them look sleek and like they’re real pants!
 Winning!
 I think it’s key to cover your ankle and any skin between the leg and pant when rocking leggings with boots.

 When picking out ankle boots for the winter, always get cozy booties that cover those ankles.
 I love these fuzzy winter boots that Jess Ann Kirby styles with faux leather leggings and a cozy sweater.
 You can always add a fun sock to peep through too for a little more texture!